sensu/sensu-docs/content/sensu-core/0.29/guides/troubleshooting.md

 echo ‘{“name”: “testing”, “output”: “THIS IS AN ERROR”, “status”: 2, “refresh”: 10, “handlers”: [“mailer”]}’ | nc localhost 3030

-_WARNING: Successfully submitting a check result this way will be indicated by `ok` being printed on the next line -- typically this is appears ahead of the command prompt so it can be easily missed.
+_NOTE: Successfully submitting a check result this way will be indicated by `ok` being printed on the next line -- typically this is appears ahead of the command prompt so it can be easily missed.
 See below for an example._

 {{< highlight shell >}}
-[root@sensu ~]# echo '{"name": "testing_error", "status": 2, "output": "An error event should be created", "refresh": 10, "handlers": [ "mailer"]}' | nc 127.0.0.1 3030
+$ echo '{"name": "testing_error", "status": 2, "output": "An error event should be created", "refresh": 10, "handlers": [ "mailer"]}' | nc 127.0.0.1 3030
 ok{{< /highlight >}}